simeononsecurity/simeononsecurity.ch/content/articles/symantec-vs-mcafee-endpoint-security-showdown/index.en.md

 **McAfee Endpoint Security's** pricing and licensing are **flexible**, based on the number of endpoints and licensing terms.
 The cost structure is **transparent**, and McAfee offers a range of licensing, including **subscription-based models** to suit different budgetary requirements.
 This makes it an ideal solution for organizations of all sizes, from small businesses to large enterprises.

 Wrapping up, **McAfee Endpoint Security** is an **all-in-one endpoint security solution** that provides **robust protection** against advanced cyber threats and vulnerabilities.
-Its advanced security features, threat intelligence capabilities, and ease of deployment make it an ideal solution for organizations looking to protect their endpoints against a wide range of threats.
+Its advanced security features, threat intelligence capabilities, and ease of deployment make it an ideal solution for organizations looking to protect their endpoints against many threats.

 ## In-Depth Comparison: Symantec vs. McAfee